-The ARI Manager is Dr. Alexander Wind, (703) 851-9372, Alexander P. Wind. civ@army.mil
+The ARI Manager is Dr. Alexander Wind, (703) 851-9372, Alexander P. Wind.civ@army.mil

-2. Applied Research and Advanced Technology Development Areas of Interest military needs.
+2. Applied Research and Advanced Technology Development Areas of Interest technologies, components, or prototypes that can be tested in field experiments and/or simulated environments.
+Projects in this category have a direct relevance to identified military needs.
 These projects should demonstrate the general military utility or cost reduction potential of technology in the areas of personnel selection, assignment, and retention; advanced data analytics and models applied to talent management; development of higher-order competencies for Soldiers and Leaders; holistic assessment of unit readiness; and team and unit mission effectiveness.
 These projects should be focused on a more direct operational benefit and, if successful, the technology should be available for transition.